jcmunav63/book-an-appointment-front-end-mv-final.capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+* We would like to acknowledge that our application is based on Murat Korkmaz application design called "Vespa - Responsive Redesign", which is open for use under the [Creative Commons license](https://creativecommons.org/licenses/by-nc/4.0/).
+You can find this design on [Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).
+We are very grateful to Murat Korkmaz for his excellent contribution.

-I would like to thank all of my colleagues who inspire me to do my best everyday.
+* We would like to thank our colleagues, who inspire us to do our best everyday.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>